jhrcook/jhrcook-website/content/about/index.md

 {{< timelineItem icon="email" header="Vertex Pharmaceuticals" subheader="Computational Genomics Senior Research Scientist" >}}

-2023 - Current <br>
+2022 - 2025 <br>

 I provide computational and analytic support to multiple gene editing therapy programs including <a href="https://en.wikipedia.org/wiki/Duchenne_muscular_dystrophy">Duchenne muscular dystrophy</a>, <a href="https://en.wikipedia.org/wiki/Sickle_cell_disease">sickle cell disease</a>, and <a href="https://en.wikipedia.org/wiki/Type_1_diabetes">type 1 diabetes</a>.
 I collaborate with wet-lab scientists to design and execute experiments as well as on-board new technologies such as <a href="https://doi.org/10.1038/s41587-020-0739-1">Slide-seqV2</a> and <a href="https://www.10xgenomics.com/products/visium-hd-spatial-gene-expression">Visium HD</a> spatial transcriptomics.
+I also develop pipelines and workflows for data analysis including for the interpretation of small variants discovered in whole genome sequencing.

+{{< /timelineItem >}}

+{{< timelineItem icon="email" header="Illumina" subheader="Senior Software Engineer" >}}

+2025 - Current <br>

+I support internal teams and external clients in their use and development of Illumina's data analysis software.

 {{< /timelineItem >}}